baguilar6174/baguilar6174/README.md

 <br/>

-I am a systems engineer specialized in front-end with more than four years of professional experience.
+I am a systems engineer specialized in front-end with more than five years of professional experience.
 I have worked in software development, mobile app creation, front-end web, but I also have some skills in other fields like backend development and data management.

 💻 Frontend Developer / wrangling skills using React / Next.js / Angular / Flutter <br/>
 ⚙ Backend Developer / wrangling skills using Node / Java / Python / Nest JS <br/>